What is a peer mentor?

 - Team t-shirt, social engagement and food!

-- Eligible to be nominated for annual Peer Mentor Awards!
+- Eligible to be nominated for annual Peer Mentor Awards and invitation to annual student dinner, celebrating leadership and excellence!

 - First chance at select on-campus paid opportunities